 - Figure 9.
-This chart illustrates WSH total quarterly referrals for inpatient evaluations. - Outcomes: During the reporting period, WSH saw a return to increasing referrals from the previous quarters. - Drivers: The large decline in inpatient referrals seen over the previous six quarters may have been a rebound effect wherein courts had become aware of the fact that, previously, demand had outstripped capacity which resulted in long wait times and completion times.
+This chart illustrates WSH total quarterly referrals for inpatient evaluations. - Outcomes: During the reporting period, referrals to WSH remained static as compared to the previous quarter. - Drivers: The large decline in inpatient referrals seen over the previous seven quarters may have been a rebound effect wherein courts had become aware of the fact that, previously, demand had outstripped capacity which resulted in long wait times and completion times.
 Anecdotal information suggests that courts and defense attorneys are beginning to view the wait times for admission to the hospital for an inpatient evaluation to be so prohibitively long that it is not worth pursuing as an order.
 Some courts issued new orders that take the defendant off the inpatient wait list, directing DSHS to conduct the evaluation in the jail.
 In other cases, the defendant has waited for such an extended period for admission that defense counsel motions the court for dismissal of charges.
-Q4 2018 may represent a reversal of this trend, however, one quarter is not enough to substantiate this.